 Around 6-14 days after conception, the fertilized egg implants itself onto the lining of the uterus.

-It could be seen as spotting (blood present when wiping) or it could look like a very light period.
+It could be seen as spotting (blood present when wiping) or looking like a very light period.

 Because of this, many women mistake these early pregnancy signs for the start of their period.